 Middle East Water Research

 We hope that students and researchers will use this online access to this collection to gain a better perspective on how water issues thread through and across many disciplines of thought - irrespective of borders or boundaries, cultures or historical differences.
 The collection reflects this representing the combined efforts from a mixture of professionals with extensive and varied experience in the Middle East.
 Its use is intended to provide a greater understanding of the multi-disciplinary nature of water and its interactions with politics, development, social issues, culture and religion.
 The collection was founded and initiated by Prof. Naff with his generous contribution of the collection of the Middle East Water Information Network to OSU in 2007.
 Access to this vast collection inspired two subsequent contributions, by Prof. John Kolars in 2008, and David Laylin, who contributed papers of his late father John Laylin in 2012.
-To view this collection by any of these three donors, click here.
+To view this collection by any of these three donors, use the dropdown list to the left.